appcelerator/cspec-appc-appc.js/README.md

 Each product will define it's own named top-level key such as `hyperloop` for Hyperloop specific configuration or `titanium` for Titanium specific configuration.

+The content inside each product's configuration will be product dependent.
+Each product will be free to have any mandatory and optional configuration underneath the product's property key.

 #### Types

 The following are the initial set of pre-defined types: